« back published by @mmartin_joo on January 4, 2024

 What is a load balancer?
 When I first learned about the topic I thought load balancer is an "exact thing," For example, an nginx config that balances load between servers.
 But as I learned more about this topic I realized that load balancer is a concept.
 It's not an exact thing/technology.
 It can be applied on multiple levels:

-• Your operating system's CPU scheduler is a load balancer.
-You probably have 8 or 16 cores but if you run htop you should see 100s of tasks.
+you should see 100s of tasks.
 The most important task of the scheduler is to balance to load across the cores.
-It works on the hardware level.
+It works on the hardware level. -

 So load balancing is not an exact thing or technology but a concept that can be applied in various situations.
 In this chapter, we're going to explore three different load balancers: